welu2027/CIPHER/benchmark_description.md

 No single strategy dominates all four.
 A model that greedily optimizes the plan scores well on objective but poorly on calibration and attention.
 A model that hedges everything scores decent calibration but a weak objective.
 The benchmark is specifically designed so that genuine metacognitive reasoning, knowing what you don't know and acting accordingly, is the only path to a strong composite score.

+**Objective** is computed as `(your_score - oracle_worst) / (oracle_best - oracle_worst)`, where your plan is simulated against the hidden rules and the raw score is normalized between the precomputed worst and best possible outcomes.

+**Calibration** uses the Brier score over all metacognitive claims.
+For each rule component assessed, the model states `known: true/false` and a confidence 0-1.
+The effective probability assigned to "known" is `confidence` if `known=true`, or `1 - confidence` if `known=false`.
+The squared error against ground truth (1.0 if visible, 0.0 if hidden) is computed per component.
+Missing claims are penalized as 0.25.
+Final score = `1 - mean(squared_errors)`.
+A model that says `known=false, confidence=0.9` on a hidden component incurs an error of only 0.01; a model that says `known=true, confidence=0.9` on the same component incurs 0.81.

+**Attention** uses pairwise concordance between the model's ranked list of critical unknowns and the ground-truth ranking.
+For every pair (A, B) in the model's list, one point is awarded if they appear in the same order as in the ground truth.
+Score = concordant pairs / total pairs.
+If only one unknown is listed and it is the correct top-1, partial credit of 0.6 is awarded.

+**Executive** is a checklist scored out of 4 points, divided by 4:
+- +0.5 for including any exploratory actions
+- +0.5 if at least one probe observes an entity involved in a hidden rule
+- +1.0 if the final plan is non-empty and within the action budget (+0.3 if over budget)
+- +0.3 if any risks are named, +0.2 more if a risk mentions an actual hidden rule name
+- +1.0 if the alternative plan differs from the final plan (+0.3 if identical)

+**Composite** = 0.35 * objective + 0.25 * calibration + 0.20 * attention + 0.20 * executive.

 ### Baseline reference points

 | Agent | Composite | Objective | Calibration | Attention | Executive |